The Hybrid Front: Story

-At the start of the 24th Century, with the corporate powers having established enough self sustaining infrastructure, they had proposed a seceding from the nations of Earth into their own collective power, which was immediately opposed by the United Nations.
+At the start of the 24th century, with the corporate powers having established enough self-sustaining infrastructure, they had proposed a seceding from the nations of Earth into their own collective power, which was immediately opposed by the United Nations.
 Ultimately, political tensions would rise from this bitter feud over the years and world war history would repeat itself with the First and Second Orbital Wars, culminating in the corporate powers' complete takeover of the satellite collective of Earth's orbital belt.
-Upon the end of the First Orbital War, the corporate powers would make themselves known as CoCoON (abbreviation for COoperation COmmunity of Orbital Negotiation), and the Second Orbital War, or the "Hammer War", was the establishing landslide victory for CoCoON, by possession of the powerful Italian consortium made ion cannon satellite laser weapon Metal Hammer being used to strategically decimate Earth's major cities and centers of industry.
+Upon the end of the First Orbital War, the corporate powers would make themselves known as CoCoON (abbreviation for Cooperation Community of Orbital Negotiation), and the Second Orbital War, or the "Hammer War", was the establishing landslide victory for CoCoON, by their complete aerospace dominance, and possession of powerful orbital satellite weaponry, including the Italian consortium made meteorite cannon Metal Hammer, being used to strategically decimate Earth's major cities and centers of industry.
 Coming to a truce by force with CoCoON's total victory, the UN and Earth's nations would be reorganized as the PETO (abbreviation for Pan Earth Treaty Organization).
 While peace would soon come after this negotiation at the end of the Orbital Wars, CoCoON would develop a reputation as a hostile group of corporate war hawks; constantly revolting against the peaceful coalition of the PETO and forcing them to act as a puppet government while allowed to act and do as they pleased, having a complete monopoly over human civilization.
 However, central to PETO's last resort of resistance were those of independent post-Orbital War logistics runners and movers who were able to continue Earth's supply chain even in the anarchy of the wars, the Mules.
 Together, PETO's and the Mule's efforts will eventually come to show how they will make history and succeed in the resistance against CoCoon, as the legendary Hybrid Front.